No Products in the Cart

 Mulesing is a practice commonly used in Australia which consists of removing a strip of live flesh from the perianal area of the sheep, without the use of any anesthesia or antibiotics.
 This procedure can be very dangerous as well as very painful for the animal and can lead to death.
 No mulesing means that sheep are happy and healthy.

-Wool Art products are much softer and gentle to the touch than others because we use the superfine merino wool - 18 microns.
-The merino sheep that produce this superfine wool have been specially cared for and bred to produce wool with a thinner diameter.
-Superfine wool is distinguished among merino wool for having a defined stylish crimp and bright, white color.
+Wool Art products are soft and gentle to the touch.
+The merino sheep that produce this gentle wool have been specially cared for and bred to produce wool with a thinner diameter.
+Fine wool is distinguished among merino wool for having a defined stylish crimp and bright color.

 Our product shedding is reduced to a minimum

 Shedding is a natural process of pure merino wool at the beginning.
 However, as we use high-quality wool material, then shedding stops after some time the blanket is used.
-For lower quality knits the shedding does not stop, because harder and thicker hair wool type is used, and it breaks a lot and shedding doesn’t stop.
+For lower quality knits the shedding does not stop, because for lower price products, harder and thicker hair wool type is used, and it breaks a lot and shedding doesn’t stop.

 Our products do not hurt the environment